elunna/nerfhack-changelog/README.md

 | foulstone               | gem       | NerfHack   | aggravate monster & misc effects             |

 * Potions of reflection are immune to fire and cold damage.
-* (!) fingerless gloves do not protect against petrification!
+* (!) fingerless gloves do not protect against petrification

 **playing card deck:**
 * When applied, gives you a poker hand which correlates to your luck.